Roads, weather, avalanche conditions for Revelstoke area today - Revelstoke Review

 Weather report from Environment Canada for Revelstoke area:

-Tonight: A few clouds.
-Increasing cloudiness overnight.
+Tonight: Periods of snow.
+Amount 2 to 4 cm.
 Wind up to 15 km/h.
-Low minus 6.
+Low minus 4.

 Revelstoke Mountain Resort report: